dasteihn/minifftw/README.md

   transformed very often.
 - Always works directly on the memory of the passed Numpy arrays, "almost" no memory allocation behind the scenes.
+- Calls FFTW and MPI methods mostly directly on the numpy arrays, should therefore be quite performant.
 - Behaves exactly like the real FFTW, when used in serial mode.
 - Is the only (?) python FFTW wrapper which allows you to use FFTW with MPI to distribute calculation effort, without you, the programmer, having to care